lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-gpio.rst

 GPIO Write
 ***********

-Before using any pin with HAT pin number we need to configure it using command below,
+Before using any pin with HAT Pin number we need to configure it using command below,

 .. code:: console